 What are the Trainee leave and holiday entitlements?

 GP Trainee leave is detailed in the Trainee contract which is issued by NIMDTA.
 For a GPSt2 in practice, half of the annual leave is for use within their general practice placement and half for use within their hospital placement.

 How should Trainee annual leave be booked with the practice?

 The Trainee is an employee of the practice and should be treated in the same way as all practice staff with regard to employment.
-Further information is available in the GP Trainee Handbook
+Further information is available in the GP Trainee Handbook and GP Trainee Contract.

 Does the practice notify NIMDTA of Trainee annual leave or sick leave or other absence from training (jury service)?